Marta44/Stroll-Brighton/README.md

 # Stroll Brighton

-![Postcard of Brighton](/assets/images/Postcard-Stroll-Brighton-min.png "Brighton postcard") The aim of this project is to guide tourists but also locals at the discovery of Brighton and its hidden places.
-Its aim is also to promote walkings and outdoor activities after lock-down.
+![Postcard of Brighton](/assets/images/Postcard-Stroll-Brighton-min.png "Brighton postcard") The primary aim of this project is to create a website that provides information about selected venues and attractions in the Brighton area and also offers the services of a tourist guide.
+The secondary aim of the website is also to allow users to join a social media community in Brighton where they can meet people and share their pictures via Facebook or Instagram.
-The project can be scalable and improved in the future adding events, festivals and concerts as are the core of this vibrant city.
+The project can be scalable and improved in the future adding events, festivals and concerts, which are the core of this vibrant city.
 [View the live project in GitHub Pages](https://marta44.github.io/Stroll-Brighton/)
 ![Image responsive screens](/assets/images/ "I am responsive")

 ## Table of contents